Sunday, February 24, 2019

 • Introduction:

--The Roman Catholic hierarchy has invented an annual series of holy days of obligation for faithful adherents to observe, which comprises a liturgical calendar.
+-The Roman Catholic hierarchy has invented an annual series of holy days of obligation for adherents to observe, which comprises a liturgical calendar.
 Examples of such mandatory days for Catholics to comply with would include All Saints Day, the Assumption of Mary, and Good Friday.
 These mandatory days of observance take place throughout Rome's yearly liturgical cycle.
 However, no church government on this earth has been given authority by Christ to command believers to set aside specific days for penitential purposes.

 • The New Testament Does Not Speak Of Holy Days Of Obligation: